-As the archiving is done live on the system, you may want to stop all processes maintaining coherent information, such as RDBMS systems for which the operation could cause a synchronisation data issue.
+NOTE - As the archival is done live on the system, you may want to stop all processes maintaining coherent information, such as RDBMS systems for which the operation could cause a synchronisation data issue.

 Once the archival is complete, copy the ISO image to the virtualization host.
 You could place it on a NFS share, or copy it directly to local storage: